gcallah/work/chaps/weber.md

 *spirit of capitalism*.

 ## Bibliography

 - Acemoglu D. & Robinson J. A. (2012).
 Why Nations Fail: The Origins of Power, Prosperity, and Poverty (First).
 Crown

+- Callahan G. (2007).
+Ideal types and the historical method.
+Collingwood and British Idealism Studies 53–68.

 - Campbell C. (2018).
 The Romantic Ethic and the Spirit of Modern Consumerism (New extended).
 Palgrave Macmillan.